C9Glax/OBSKorgNanokontrol2/README.md

 ### Config

+The default config is my own preference.
+Different people might want different setups.
+So here you go.

 The Binds-config has to be in the same folder as the executable and has to be named `config.xml`.

 The Schema is `config.xsd`.

 `inputs` can be	`slider`,`dial` or `button`.

 `slider`- and `dial`-Actions can be:
 ```
 setobsvolume(<source>)